axelav/motorcycles/previous/690enduro/for-sale.md

-2010 KTM 690 Enduro R - 28,000 miles - \$6,000 - Brooklyn NY 11231
+2010 KTM 690 Enduro R - 28,000 miles - \$5,000 - Brooklyn NY 11231

 Located in Brooklyn, NY.
-I'm asking \$6,000.
-It's with a heavy heart that I put this bike up for sale.
-I've had an amazing time with it, but it's time to trim the stable back a bit.
+I'm asking \$5,000.
+I've had an amazing time with this bike, but it's time to trim the stable back a bit.
 It has been well maintained throughout its life, and I have maintenance logs and receipts for work done/upgrades.

 Oil (always Motorex) just changed, Scott's stainless steel filters cleaned, and fresh air filter put in.
 Fresh rocker arms (updated version) were installed